joseph-karim/offer-breakthrough-tool/README.md

-# Offer Breakthrough Workshop Tool
+# Buyer Breakthrough Workshop Tool

 This project is an interactive web application designed to guide users through the process of defining a scalable and marketable offer.
 It utilizes a step-by-step workshop format with validation feedback and clear guidance at each step.